RohitBandaru/rohitbandaru.github.io/_posts/2024-11-03-Transformer-Design-Guide-Pt1.md

 One interesting feature of this approach is that the tokenizer uses a small and separate dataset for BPE.
 This dataset can be engineered to achieve certain properties in the tokenizer.
 For example, it is beneficial for this data to be balanced between different languages.
 For example, if the amount of data for Japanese is significantly lower than that for English.
 Rare pairs in English would be prioritized over common pairs in Japanese.
 This would be unfair to Japanese, and Japanese text would require far more tokens.
 To address this, the tokenizer dataset can be balanced between different languages.

 See [platform.openai.com/tokenizer](https://platform.openai.com/tokenizer) for an interactive demo on how text is tokenized and mapped in token indices.
-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt1/text_tokenization.png" caption="Example of tokenized text" alt="Example of tokenized text." source="https://platform.openai.com/tokenizer"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt1/text_tokenization.png" caption="Example of tokenized text" alt="Example of tokenized text." source="https://platform.openai.com/tokenizer"%}

-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt1/token_indices.png" caption="Generated token indices" alt="Generated token indices" source="https://platform.openai.com/tokenizer"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt1/token_indices.png" caption="Generated token indices" alt="Generated token indices" source="https://platform.openai.com/tokenizer"%}

 BPE also involves some hardcoded rules.
 Some bytes, such as punctuation can be ignored in the tokenizer merging.
 GPT tokenizers use different regex patterns to split the string prior to tokenization to prevent certain bytes from merging.